CERN-IT-INNOVATION/QuASK/docs/source/getting_started.rst

 computing the expectation value of some observable.
 Additionally, we need to specify the backend to be used.

-Both of these tasks are managed by the ``KernelFactory`` object.
-To create the commonly used fidelity kernel, we provide the ansatz, the basis on which we will perform the measurement (typically the computational basis), and the type of kernel to the ``create_kernel`` method.
-By default, ``KernelFactory`` creates objects that rely on the noiseless, infinite-shot simulation of Pennylane as a backen"
+Currently, we support Qiskit, Pennylane, and Braket.
+More detailed information is available at the `Backends in quask <tutorials_quask/quask_0_backends.html>`__ tutorial.
+Here, we suppose to use Qiskit as a backend, which has to be installed separately.
+To create the commonly used fidelity kernel, we provide the ansatz, the basis on which we will perform the measurement (typically the computational basis), and the type of kernel.

 .. code:: ipython3

+    from quask.core_implementation import QiskitKernel
-    kernel = KernelFactory.create_kernel(ansatz, "Z" * N_QUBITS, KernelType.FIDELITY)
+    kernel = QiskitKernel(ansatz, "Z" * N_QUBITS, KernelType.FIDELITY)

 To test if the kernel object function correctly we can call the kernel function on a pair of data point.